A little escape can be a healthy thing

-This all stems within the mind, solely & totally within the mind.
-The ‘I can't, I shouldn’t, I don’t know how’s, I’m not good enough’s & more which stand in our way.
-Sometimes also stems from feelings that escaping is the same as giving up.
-Yet giving up is not a bad thing, when you have tried everything then sometimes it is the only healthy choice & should be reframed as Letting Go.
+This all stems from within the mind, solely & totally within the mind.
+The ‘I can't, I shouldn’t, I don’t know how’s, I’m not good enough’s' & more, which stand in our way.
+It can also stem from the belief that escaping is the same as giving up.
+Yet giving up is not a bad thing.
+When you have tried everything, then sometimes it is the only healthy choice & should be reframed as Letting Go.

 If you wish to escape, find a healthy way to do so, but make sure you allow yourself the time & space to get away mentally from what ails you.
 Be very careful of becoming trapped in escape mode by the means of addiction to what you have chosen.

-A healthy person will understand that a healthy escape brings rewards, not just to the self but to those about them also.
-So, get your mental travel brochure out & plan how you should best escape what ails you for that all-important recharge & reboot.
+A healthy person will understand that a healthy escape brings rewards, not just to the self but to those around them also.
+So, pull out your mental travel brochure and plan how you'll best escape what ails you for that much-needed recharge and reboot.